 Skip to main content

 The candy bar as we know it was born in America.
 So too, many centuries earlier, was chocolate itself.
-Mexican natives cultivated the cocoa bean for more than twenty-five hundred years before Hernán Cortés took it to Spain with him in 1528.
+Mexican natives cultivated the cocoa bean for more than 2500 years before Hernán Cortés took it to Spain with him in 1528.
 Spanish royalty drank a cold, sweetened beverage made from the beans, but they liked it so much they kept it a secret from the rest of Europe for the remainder of the century.
-Not until the 1840s did a British firm, Fry and Sons, make the first chocolate bar.
-The candy bar, agglomerating a variety of flavors and textures—almost always including chocolate—in one piece, was a purely American invention, and it’s still not one hundred years old.
+Not until 1847 did a British firm, Fry and Sons, make the first mass-produced chocolate bar.
+The candy bar, agglomerating a variety of flavors and textures—almost always including chocolate—in one piece, was a purely American invention, and it’s still not 100 years old.

 The industry began on the East Coast but quickly fanned out across the country.
 Since the basic ingredients were dairy products, Chicago became the natural hub for candy bars, and Milwaukee and Minneapolis were major producers.
 Most of the bars were made and sold regionally, not nationally, so a small manufacturer with a good bar could do well.
 The typical bar in the late teens cost five cents, and it weighed the same as today, about two ounces.